-A world renowned institution, NHS Golden Jubilee has provided care through collaboration to more than 1 million patients across Scotland since 2002.
+A world renowned institution, NHS Golden Jubilee has provided care through collaboration for patients from all across Scotland since 2002.

 Made up of the Golden Jubilee University National Hospital, Research Institute, Conference Hotel, Centre for Sustainable Delivery and NHS Scotland Academy, we strive to provide the highest possible standard of person centred care for those who need it.